Fundamental Limits to Cat-Code Qubits from Chaos-Assisted Tunneling

 Aside from affecting the correct description by a static Hamiltonian, chaos can have a direct effect on the qubit stability.
 This stability is favored by the suppression of tunneling, observed by $\Delta E=0$ for $\Delta/K=2 m$ (with $m$ integer) in $\hat{H}_{\rm eff}$ of $\eqref{eq:1}$ \cite{venkatraman2024drive}.
-In Fig.~\ref{fig:principal} we compute $\Delta E=E_1-E_0$, for a fixed $\Delta/K=10$ and $\epsilon_2/K=50$, from $\hat{H}_{\rm eff}$ (pink line), and $[(\epsilon_1-\epsilon_0)\mod (\omega_d/2)]/K$ from the Floquet operator $\hat{U}(2\tau)$ (blue line), where $\epsilon_{0,1}$ are quasi-energies and their order can be identified using an iterative procedure \cite{GarciaMata2024effectiveversus}.
+In Fig.~\ref{fig:principal} we compute $\Delta E=E_1-E_0$, for a fixed $\Delta/K=10$ and $\epsilon_2/K=50$, from $\hat{H}_{\rm eff}$ (pink line), and $[(\epsilon_1-\epsilon_0)\mod (\omega_d/2)]/K$ from the Floquet operator $\hat{U}(2\tau)$ (blue line), where $\epsilon_{0,1}$ are quasienergies and their order can be identified using an iterative procedure \cite{GarciaMata2024effectiveversus}.
 We observe that the splitting remains constant and close to $0$ ($10^{-12}$ within computational precision), as $K$ increases.
 This is expected for even $\Delta/K$ \cite{venkatraman2024drive}.
 On the other hand, the curve obtained from the time dependent system, begins with a plateau around $\approx 10^{-8}$ set by the numerical error in computing $\ket{U}$, computed using the Adams integration method.
 At around $K\approx 0.0005$ the splitting increases by several orders of magnitude with $K$, before eventually saturating to a plateau.
-Below we show that this increase in the splitting is directly related to the presence of chaos.
+Below we show that this increase in the splitting is directly related to the presence of chaos. {For typical circuit frequencies $\omega_0/2\pi = 4$–$8~\mathrm{GHz}$, the sweep in Fig.~1 corresponds to $K/2\pi \approx 0.4$–$14~\mathrm{MHz}$, thus spanning both present-day Kerr-cat implementations and the larger nonlinearities envisioned in next-generation devices.
+We remark that we have verified that the same qualitative behavior shown in Fig.~\ref{fig:principal} arises when the $K$ is held fixed and $\epsilon_2/K$ is varied; see Supplemental Material for details \cite{suppmat}.}